nickincardone/Utilities/python/README.md

 ### ExcelHelpers
 Helper classes when dealing with an excel file

-### ProgressBar
+### Command Line Tools
-Creates a progress bar that can be updated on the command line
+Tools that do cool things when printing to the command line including making a progress bar and print text in different colors